PennLINC/aslprep/docs/workflows.rst

 .. topic:: Processing GE data

-   ASLPrep can process data from any of the big three manufacturers (Siemens, Philips, GE), but GE ASL protocols are unique in that they typically only produce a single deltaM or CBF volume (optionally along with an M0 volume).
+   ASLPrep can process data from any of the big three manufacturers (Siemens, Philips, GE), but the GE ASL product sequence is unique in that it typically only produces a single deltaM or CBF volume (optionally along with an M0 volume).

    For these short sequences, ASLPrep performs many of the same steps as for a longer sequence, but certain steps are dropped, including motion correction.